Owenliu50377/Owenliu50377.github.io/_pages/about.md

 ## 💻 Generative AI Engineer at China Mobile International Research Institute (2024.06 - 2024.08)
 I worked as Generative AI Engineer at CMRI, responsible for developing AIGC framework based on RAG and Agent.

-+ Built long-text generation model and generated the latest industry analysis report based on STORM
++ Built Multi-Agent conversational framework to generate industrial reports via searching documents, writing sections, normalizing articles
-+ Implemented Text2SQL Agent based on VannaAI, which used natural language to query databases
++ Implemented Text2SQL Agent based on VannaAI and TAG, which used natural language to generate error-free SQL commands to retrieve databases
-+ Implemented Multi-Agent WorkFlow based on MetaGPT to achieve the natural language programming
++ Implemented Multi-Agent Collaborative WorkFlow to automate a programming lifecycle including identifying work division, pre-writing the codes, executing and finally debugging if necessary to achieve the natural language programming

 ## 📕 Research Assistant at Shenzhen Research Institution of Big Data (2022.11 ~ 2023.05)